 Emotional Warning Signs

 All kids feel angry, sad, or anxious from time to time.
-But when these feelings interfere with daily life, they may indicate something more serious.
+But when those feelings start interfering with daily life rather than passing on their own, they may be pointing to something that warrants a closer look.

 Behavioral Warning Signs

-Behavioral changes can also offer important insight into your child’s mental health.
-If your son or daughter is acting more withdrawn than usual or frequently arguing, lying, or engaging in risky behaviors, they may need professional support.
+Behavioral changes can offer important insight into your child’s mental health, and they’re often easier to spot than emotional ones.
+If your child has become more withdrawn than usual, is frequently arguing or lying, or has started engaging in risky behaviors, these shifts may be signals that something deeper is going on.

 Physical Warning Signs